LunarLogic/rails-girls-submissions/README.md

 end
 ```

-Another advantage of using `selenium` is that while running the specs, it opens `Firefox` windows and shows live the actions it performs, which could be useful for debugging the specs.
+Another advantage of using `selenium` is that while running the specs, it opens s browser window and shows live the actions it performs, which could be useful for debugging the specs.

 The configuration for the drivers can be found in the `spec/rails_helper`.